 The national staff also assumes a great deal of responsibility for training officers, planning with them and coordinating their work - much more responsibility than is typically assumed at the state level.
-The Director of Leadership has primary responsibility for the NEC.
+The Youth Leadership Manager has primary responsibility for the NEC.